coder-mike/microvium/doc/native-host/memory-usage.md

 ![Memory profile](../images/memory-usage.svg)

 Each region will be discussed in more detail in the following sections.
-The minimum size needed for each section (i.e. the space used to run an empty VM) is as follows:
+The minimum size needed for each section (i.e. the space used to run an empty VM) on a 16-bit host is as follows:

   - **Microvium engine**: `16 kB`
   - **Bytecode**: `64 B`
-  - **Data memory**: `20 B`
+  - **Data memory**: `32 B`
   - **Heap memory**: `0 B` (if there are no heap allocations)
   - **Stack and register memory**: 8 B + stack size configured in port file, while VM is active. `0 B` while VM is inactive
   - **GC Temporary Memory**: `0 B` (if there are no heap allocations)